 Acupressure is another Asian modality focused on points along the body’s energy meridians.
 It is basically the same concept as acupuncture whereby pressure is used instead of needles.
 There are points in acupressure that seek to treat and ease the symptoms of vertigo specifically!
 It’s definitely worth looking into and some Licensed Massage Therapists are also trained in acupressure!

 I have seen extraordinary results with some of my clients who have various types of vertigo.
 They are utilizing massage therapy as part of their multi-pronged treatment plan.
-Based off of my experience, I would recommend weekly massage treatments in conjunction with your other therapies.
+Based on my experience, I would recommend weekly massage treatments in conjunction with your other therapies.
 I have noticed that most vertigo patients improve with regular massage.
-Keep in mind, massage isn’t a permanent or one-time fix all.
+Keep in mind, massage isn’t a permanent or one-time fix-all.
 It should be part of an ongoing treatment plan.